 Our Biggest Healing Hold-Up

 I winced as I watched my son’s cleats sneak off the bag edging toward second base.
 I knew the third bandage in as many days was about to be scraped off the raw sliding wound again.
-My outer thigh burned as I imagined it.
+My outer thigh practically burned as I imagined it.

 But how was that stubborn wound ever going to heal?